COVID-19: Q&A for Texas Oncology Patients and Caregivers

 What precautions is Texas Oncology taking in light of the COVID-19 situation?

-Texas Oncology is closely monitoring COVID-19, including the latest updates from the Centers for Disease Control and Prevention (CDC).
+Texas Oncology is closely monitoring COVID-19, including the latest updates from the CDC.

-To reduce risk of exposure, we have implemented new protocols: and changes to how we operate, including:
+To reduce risk of exposure, we have implemented the following protocols and changes to how we operate, including:

-- Urging patients with fever, cough, or shortness of breath to call before coming to scheduled appointments
+- Urging patients with fever, cough, shortness of breath, or other concerning symptoms to call before coming to scheduled appointments

 - Screening patients for symptoms at entrances to our locations